Geometric construction of homology classes in Riemannian manifolds covered by products of hyperbolic planes: Construction of flat submanifolds

 \subsection{Controlling the intersections in the quotient}

-Our next goal is to find a finite covering space of $\Gamma \backslash (\H^2)^r$ in which the image of the flats $A_i$ and $B_j$ from \cref{thm:configuration} are embedded submanifolds and to control the intersections of these submanifolds.
+Our next goal is to find a finite covering space of $M = \Gamma \backslash (\H^2)^r$ in which the images of the flats $A_i$ and $B_j$ from \cref{thm:configuration} are embedded submanifolds and to control the intersections of these submanifolds.